Axia-Tech/AXIA-wiki/docs/learn/learn-governance.md

 referendum (if any) is immediately [canceled](#canceling).
 Additionally, a blacklisted proposal's hash cannot re-appear in the proposal queue.
 Blacklisting is useful when removing erroneous proposals that could be submitted with the same hash, i.e.
-[proposal #2](https://axiascan.io/axiasolar/democracy/proposal/2) in which the submitter used plain text to make a suggestion.
+[proposal #2](https://axiascan.io/AXIA/democracy/proposal/2) in which the submitter used plain text to make a suggestion.

-Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of AXIACoin might be tempted to re-submit the same proposal.
+Upon seeing their proposal removed, a submitter who is not properly introduced to the democracy system of AXIA might be tempted to re-submit the same proposal.
 That said, this is far from a fool-proof method of preventing invalid proposals from being submitted - a single changed character in a proposal's text will also change the hash of the proposal, rendering the per-hash blacklist invalid.